One of the best ways to protect yourself and those around you from vaccine-preventable diseases is to keep your immunizations up to date.

 How to access immunization records

-Visit the Department of Health’s website for more information on options for accessing you and your families immunization records.
+Visit the Department of Health’s website for more information on options for accessing your and your family's immunization records.

 Immunization resources